canchito-dev/integrate-activiti-with-spring/README.md

  	<li style="text-align: justify;"><strong>spring.datasource.username:</strong> Login username of the database.</li>
 </ul>
 <p style="text-align: justify;">By adding this properties, we will be overriding the default values found in Spring's <code>DataSourceProperties</code> class.</p>
-Second, we need to override the default bean.
+<p style="text-align: justify;">Second, we need to override the default bean.
 We can create the new bean in the file where the main function is, for example.
-Copy and paste the following code:
+Copy and paste the following code:</p>

 <pre class="EnlighterJSRAW" data-enlighter-language="java" data-enlighter-theme="classic">  @Autowired
   private DataSourceProperties properties;